skijit/notes/programming/aws/developer-cert-notes.md

   - Throughput calculations (for provisioned throughput) Examples:
     - Objective: strongly consistent read 80 items, each 3KB, per second from a table
       - Each read gets 1 read capacity unit bc 3KB/4KB rounds up to 1
-      - 1 rad capacity unit per item * 80 reads per second = 80 read capacity units
+      - 1 read capacity unit per item * 80 reads per second = 80 read capacity units
     - Objective: write 100 items (512 B) per second for a table
       - 512B / 1B rounds up to 1 capacity unit per item
       - 1 * 100 writes per second = 100 capacity units
+  - Billing
+    - You pre-defined (provision) your read/write throughput, after which you are billed by the hour when exceeding the free tier.
+      - Although, you specify throughput on the table-level, you exceed the free tier when the cumulative amount goes over.
+      - Min table throughput: 1 write CU and 1 read CU.
+      - Total free tier threshold: 25 write CU, 25 read CU
+    - So: it's a provisioned model.
+You reserve in advance.
+    - But: you still have auto-scaling.
+You can set a scaling policy such that a table scales up or down based on it's utilization.

 - Point in Time Recovery
   - You can restore to any time in the last 35 days
   - Enable using the management console, dynamo API, or AWS API